Ready to start your job search and launch your new career?

 - provide more evidence of your skills and experience in your cover letter

 - read the advertisement and/or position description carefully to determine what skills and experience are required

 - if necessary, call the company for more information and/or ask for a position description.

-Many employers will ask you to address specific selection criteria in detail.
+Many employers, including government and professional associations, will ask you to address specific selection criteria in detail.
 You are then rated on how closely you meet each of the criteria compared to other applicants.

 To address selection criteria:

 - provide specific examples for each to demonstrate how you meet them